Some has told you that they are adopting.

 - Give them space and time while they are welcoming their new child.
 Also don’t take it personally if you don’t hear from the family for a while.
-They are going to be busy and overwhelmed for a while, so just shoot them a text and don’t be too worried if they can’t hang out or talk.
-Just let them do their thing for a while, things will calm down and they will be your fun friends again someday.
+They are going to be busy and overwhelmed, so just shoot them a text and don’t be too worried if they can’t hang out or talk.
+Just let them do their thing, eventually it will calm down and they will be your fun friends again someday.

 - Find out if the parents need anything for the child (furniture, clothing, toys, carseats, highchairs, etc.) and reach out to the community to see if you can find any of the things for them.
 Depending on the situation, the adoption might go through really quickly and the parents might have very little time to gather supplies for their child.
 Parents often don’t know the age or gender of the child they will be getting, so gathering supplies ahead of time can become additionally difficult.
 If you hear that a child is coming, ask the family what they need and reach out to your community to see if anyone has something for cheap or free.

 - Educate yourself about appropriate and inappropriate questions you can ask, as well as some common foster/adopting lingo.
 There is an amazing book called In On It by Elizabeth O’Toole (find it here) that can get you started, but educating yourself about common behavioral or emotional issues that come with adoption will allow you to be a good ally to parents.
 If you understand trauma and abuse, you will be more empathetic toward the children.
 This will also keep you from saying something insensitive and embarrassing yourself, the child, or your friends.